• About

 Yay!
 This made my day.
 While the instant pot is obviously a modern twist, the flavors of this brisket go way back.
 So glad it brought happy smiles to your dinner table.
 It's a favorite for sure in our family.

-Susan Beckmen
+3. Susan Beckmen says

 I can't wait to try this!
 I received my IP for Christmas and I use it at least twice a week.